Rejuvenating bleached oak kitchen cabinets

 It was during the containment of Covid-19 that my clients made some changes to their kitchen.
 It all started with a change of appliances, then the colour of the walls and the floor.
-They realized that the decades-old bleached oak cabinetry didn’t fit the new decor at all.
+They realized that the decades-old bleached oak kitchen cabinets didn’t fit the new decor at all.
 They called on me to give them a little boost!

 Step 1: Preparation (not to be neglected)

 I took off all the doors and brought them to my workshop.
-I cleaned them with TSP and scraped then off with a wood scraper in the areas where the varnish was sticky and / or chipped.
+I cleaned them with TSP and scraped them off with a wood scraper in the areas where the varnish was sticky and/or chipped.
 Then, sandblast with the electric sandblaster to remove all the varnish.
-I did the same for the moldings.
-I used a 120 grade sand paper with my hand to remove the sandblasting marks.
+I did the same for the mouldings.
+I used 120-grade sandpaper with my hand to remove the sandblasting marks.
 With a damp cloth, I removed the sandblasting residue.

 Step 2: The colour